TomasVotruba/tomasvotruba.com/resources/posts/2026/2026-05-29-find-the-one-phpstan-rule-you-need-beyond-the-core.md

     I got tired of hunting through GitHub READMEs to find "is there a rule for this?", so I built a single searchable page that indexes 11 custom PHPStan rules packages.
 ---

-You know the feeling.
-You spot the same code smell in pull request after pull request - a `static` method here, a forbidden `dd()` left in production code there - and you think:
+You spot the same code smell in pull request after pull request - a `static` method here, a forbidden `dd()` in production there - and you think:

 <blockquote class="blockquote text-center">
 "Surely someone already wrote a PHPStan rule for this?"